Generic

 None

-Compute the reward related to a specific control block.
+Compute the reward related to a specific control block, plus extra information that may be helpful for monitoring or debugging purposes.

 For the corresponding MDP to be stationary, the computation of the reward is supposed to involve only the transition from previous to current state of the simulation (possibly comprising multiple agents) under the ongoing action.